petershin/liferay-learn/docs/courses/latest/en/building-enterprise-websites-with-liferay/module-6-content-authoring-and-management/displaying-claritys-content.md

 1. Create a new dynamic collection titled `Announcements`.

-1. In the collection configuration menu, set item type to *Web Content Article* and item subtype to *Announcements*.
+1. In the collection configuration menu, set Item Type to *Web Content Article* and Item Subtype to *Announcements*.

+1. For scope, select the *Marketing Assets* library.

 1. Click *Save* to publish the collection.